 - Once authenticated, search and select the applicable project.

 - Determine how to source the work item completion from the following options:

 - Next, select an option for how you'd like to measure progress on the associated Work Items:

 - Only the specified Work Items: Measures the specific Work Items you include.
 This is good for measuring progress on a specific subset of Work Items and will not include any hierarchical children.

 - Progress by All Work Items (Rollup): Measure progress similar to the “Measure Progress by all Work Items” “Rollup” column available in an Azure DevOps Backlog Board.
 This will NOT include the specified Work Item themselves but will include progress on all Work Items hierarchically below the specified Work Item(s).
 See here for Azure DevOps documentation on Rollups.
 This works well for any hierarchical relationships between Work Items and progress.

-Tip: When you are searching for work item names, make sure to search for entire words within your work item names to bring up search results.
+Tip: When searching for work item names, make sure to search for entire words within your work item names to populate results.

 - WorkBoard will gather the count of Work Items in the query.
 The count will be total number of work items slated for completion during the OKR time period.

 - You can select the set of statues associated with work items that are considered completed work in your project and workflow.
 Completion percentage for these key results will be based on the total number of work items in the query, and how many of them are considered "Done" based on your selections.